 I've been hearing about Two Egg, Florida since I first moved to the state many years ago.
 Back then you were not a true Floridian unless you had at least heard of Two Egg.

-This little crossroads town is way up in Northwest Florida not far from the Alabama and Georgia state lines.
+Two Egg is a little crossroads community in Jackson County way up in Northwest Florida not far from the Alabama and Georgia state lines.

 This part of Florida is what the late writer Al Burt used to call Florabama, and it's not too far from Florgia either.
 Neat words for the culture that defines both of these regions.

 It's such an improbable name for a town in any state, that I decided it deserved a place on our website.

 The nearest big town is Marianna, Florida about 11 miles away as the crow flies and a bit further by road.

 One story has it that two boys used to come in with two eggs from their family farm to trade them for sugar.

-In any event, it is an official place now with a State of Florida highway sign that marks the place.
+In any event, it is an official name now with a State of Florida highway sign that marks the place.

-There are several local legends involving Two Egg, Florida and Jackson County.
+There are at least two local legends involving Two Egg, Florida and Jackson County.

 One has to do with a female ghost who hangs around nearby Bellamy bridge.